lumoz/codeigniter-mymodel/Readme.md

 - `count` Count all results from the table adding eventually a where clause
 - `increase` Increase field value for assigned item
 - `increase_by` Increase field value form a clause
+- `unique` Check if a $value is unique in a $field; if an item is assigned, exclude it
+- `get_unique` Generate and return a random and unique string

 ###How to work